Overview

 Wondering which fields you can use to map?
 Check out the list of default Apollo fields.
 You can also create a custom contact field if you don't have an available field for mapping.
 You need to restart the upload after you create additional custom fields.

-- Scroll to the Settings tab to configure the following settings for your imported contacts:
+- Scroll to configure the following settings for your imported contacts:

 | Stage | Select the contact stage that best represents the engagement status for all of the contacts in the CSV.
 The correct contact stage enables you to efficiently message people once they're in a sequence.
 Select Use stage from CSV to set the stage for each contact directly from your CSV file. |